polcak/jsrestrictor/website/content/pages/faq.md

 Let us see an example.
 Suppose that you install an extension A that modifies the content of the canvas element.
-As JShelter modifies only data during reading from canvas, it will apply its countermeasures after the countermeasures of A. In `Strict` level, it will override all modifications by A. The white lies approach would slightly modify the modifications of A. That would likely be pointless or even counterproductive.
+As JShelter modifies only data during reading from canvas, it will apply its countermeasures after the countermeasures of A. In `Strict` level, it will override all modifications by A. The little lies approach would slightly modify the modifications of A. That would likely be pointless or even counterproductive.

 Now, consider another extension B that modifies the read data as well.
 Both extensions try to change the same APIs, which likely creates a race condition on which defense mechanism wins.
 If it is indeed the race condition, you may be fingerprintable better as the one who uses both B and JShelter or less because the fingerprinter sees different fingerprints.
 Which one is correct depends on how smart and focused the fingerprinter is.